 - This completes one treble crochet.

-See a photo step-by-step with instructions for doing the treble stitch.
-In addition to seeing each step of making the stitch, you will also learn how to make a turning chain and creates rows of treble crochet stitches.
+See a step-by-step photo tutorial with instructions for treble crochet.
+In addition to seeing each step of making the stitch, you will also learn how to make a turning chain and create rows of treble crochet stitches.

 Tips for the Treble Crochet Stitch

-- The treble is often used when crocheting in the remaining loop (loop made when a stitch is done in back loop only) of a stitch which is several rows below.
+- In advanced crochet, the treble is often used when crocheting in the remaining loop (loop made when a stitch is done in back loop only) of a stitch which is several rows below.

 Taller Crochet Stitches: DTR and TrTr